WHAT IS A SCENE?

 - A scene is not an opportunity to take your character on a long, leisurely detour into situations with characters that have nothing to do with the protagonist’s dramatic action goals (Scenes are not a place to explain something or to lecture to your reader (that’s a pace killer).

-- Scenes are not long histories of people and places (that’s dull backstory).
+- Scenes are not long histories of people and places (that is a backstory at its dullest).

 I do hope you found this article interesting and are a little less confused.
 It took me ages to understand the meaning of ‘a scene.’

 DON’T FORGET YOUR FREE PRODUCTIVITY & TASK PLANNER – GET IT HERE